devtut/generate/docs/csharp/creating-a-console-application-using-a-plain-text-editor-and-the-c-compiler-csc-exe.md

 ---
-metaTitle: "Creating a Console Application using a Plain-Text Editor and the C# Compiler (csc.exe)"
+metaTitle: "C# | Creating a Console Application using a Plain-Text Editor and the C# Compiler (csc.exe)"
 description: "Creating a Console application using a Plain-Text Editor and the C# Compiler"
 ---